 The key is not to prioritize what’s on your schedule, but to schedule your priorities.

 I get a lot of questions on how I find time to do all that I do.
-It’s not about having time.
-It’s about making time.
-With that said I decided to write this blog post sharing what tools and tips I use in order to slay my schedule.
+It’s not about having time, it’s about making time.
+With that said, I’m going to teach you how to slay your schedule.
+By sharing what tools and tips I use in order to slay my schedule.

 Utilize a Planner

 I’m a little old school in which I like to write things down.
 I have a physical planner that I look at every day to help hold me accountable for what I have to do each day.
 Some people prefer digital planners like google calendar or they use the calendar on their phone.
 To each their own as long as you are using a scheduling tool.
 A planner helps me get a visual of what all I have planned.
 It also helps me in planning ahead.

 If you fail to plan then you plan to fail.

 Put any upcoming appointments, vacations, and or events that you have in your planner.
 If I know I have something coming up I make it a priority to be prepared for it.
 By seeing it in my planner time and time again it is a constant reminder.
 I won’t forget the date and I’m not waiting until the last minute to get ready for it.
 For example, I have dates in my planner filled months in advance for goals I want to accomplish, trips that I have planned, and events that I want to go to.